endoflife-date/endoflife.date/products/eclipse-jetty.md

     servletVersion: 3.1
     jspVersion: 2.3
     releaseDate: 2013-11-15
-    support: 2014-12-31 # only year provided on https://eclipse.dev/jetty/download.php, used end of the year
+    eoas: 2014-12-31 # only year provided on https://eclipse.dev/jetty/download.php, used end of the year
     eol: 2014-12-31 # only year provided on https://eclipse.dev/jetty/download.php, used end of the year
-    extendedSupport: false
     latest: "9.1.6.v20160112"
     latestReleaseDate: 2016-01-12